MK-Ware/ZCracker/README.md

 gen_dict('dictionary.txt', 'dictionary.pickle', separator='\n')

-Note that if the passwords in your dictionary.txt file  are  by anything other  a new line (which is rare), you must pass the limiter as the separator argument.
+Note that if the passwords in your dictionary.txt file  are separated by anything other  a new line (which is rare), you must pass the limiter as the separator argument.

 For example, of  you have a blank line between every 2  passwords: gen_dict('dictionary.txt', 'dictionary.pickle', separator='\n\n')